How to clear Photoshop scratch disks on Mac

 What's the most efficient way to clear scratch disks?

 The most effective way to clear scratch disks is to free up purgeable space.
 If you can open Photoshop, click Edit > Purge > All to do it.
-If you cannot open Photoshop, use CleanMyMac X and its Maintenance module.
-It has a tool named Free Purgeable Space that can help you out.
+If you cannot open Photoshop, use CleanMyMac and its Cleanup feature.
+It can clean up unneeded junk and help you out.

 Can I remove important files by clearing scratch disks?